MACE-OFF: Transferable Short Range Machine Learning Force Fields for Organic Molecules: Results

+Additional analyses of the relaxed unit cell vectors using the MACE-OFF23(L) model, and the powder Raman spectrum of crystalline paracetamol are presented in {\bf Sections S5} and {\bf S8}.

-\subsection{Condensed phase properties of organic liquids}
+\subsubsection{Condensed phase properties of organic liquids}

 Small molecule empirical force fields are fitted to reproduce experimental condensed phase properties including densities and heats of vaporization.
+As such, errors on small molecular systems are expected to be well within chemical accuracy~\cite{caleman2012,openff-sage}.
 For machine learning force fields, this task represents a greater challenge, since the potential is typically trained only using QM reference data for isolated molecules and molecular dimers.
-From these ab initio data, the models infer the long-range interactions necessary to reproduce bulk properties without ever fitting to them.
+From these ab initio data, the models must learn the long-range interactions necessary to reproduce bulk properties without ever fitting to them.

 To investigate the performance of the MACE-OFF23 models in the condensed phase, we selected a benchmark set of 109 molecules from Ref.~\cite{horton2019qubekit}, containing a representative set of functional groups relevant to medicinal chemistry and biology.
-The medium MACE-OFF23 model has a larger receptive field and is therefore better suited for reproducing experimental observables most affected by intermolecular interactions.
-In general, we found that the small model gave a reasonable description in the NVT ensemble, while the medium model is also able to accurately model liquids in NPT simulations, as detailed below.
-For the liquid boxes containing approx. 1000 atoms, \texttt{MACE-OFF23(S)} achieved a throughput of $2.1\pm1.2\mathrm{x}10^6$ steps/day, whilst the medium model achieved a throughput of $1.4\pm1.1\mathrm{x}10^6$ steps/day.
+For the liquid boxes containing approximately 600 atoms, MACE-OFF23(S) achieved a throughput of $2.1\times10^6$ steps/day via OpenMM on a single 80GB NVIDIA A100 GPU, whilst the medium model achieved a throughput of $1.1\times10^6$ steps/day.
+Meanwhile MACE-OFF23(L) achieved a throughput of $2.8\times10^5$ steps/day on the same system, highlighting the significant overhead compared to the other two models.
+See section \ref{sec:performance} for further discussion of the computational performance.

 First, we investigate the predictions of molecular liquid densities under ambient conditions using the medium MACE model shown on the top panel of Figure~\ref{fig:mace_condensed_phase}.
-The \texttt{MACE-OFF23(M)} model achieves a MAE of 0.09~g/cm\textsuperscript{3}, indicating that it can generalize from the intermolecular interactions between molecular dimers in the training set to the condensed phase, retaining a good correlation with experiment.
-In contrast, the ANI-2x potential has significantly higher errors, with MAE and RMSE errors twice as large as \texttt{MACE-OFF23(M)}.
+MACE-OFF23(M) achieves a MAE of 0.09~g/cm\textsuperscript{3}, indicating that it can generalize from the intermolecular interactions between molecular dimers in the training set to the condensed phase, retaining a good correlation with experiment.
+In contrast, the ANI-2x potential has significantly higher errors, with MAE and RMSE errors twice as large as MACE-OFF23(M) ({\bf Section~S6}).